jaeho-lee/page/content/misc.md

 <br/>

-Here are some other details about me.
+Here are some boring details about me.

 # EDUCATION